implicitconversions/gitlab-unfurly/README.md

    2. Use [this StackOverflow answer](https://stackoverflow.com/a/59638101/576153) to resolve the issue
 1. auth_failure while contacting slack
    1. This is likely caused by you skipping step #6 in the [Create Slack App](#Create-Slack-App) section above

+#### Rebuilding the docker image
+1. The docker image used is: https://hub.docker.com/repository/docker/implicitconversions/sls
+1. You can recreate the image as needed by using the `Dockerfile`

 ## Contributing